Home » I'm a registered charity » Running your charity »

-There are a few steps you can take to make sure conflicts of interest don’t affect the decision making.
+There are a few steps you can take to make sure conflicts of interest don’t affect the decision making:

 When a conflict of interest is serious, it may be best to resolve the conflict by:

 Check to see if your charity has a Conflict of interest clause in its rules (governing document, deed or constitution) and/or policies.
-It is good practice to have a conflict of interest clause in the rules and a conflict of interest policy, as they provide guidance to officers about how to identity and disclose conflicts of interest.
+It is good practice to have a conflict of interest clause in the rules and a conflict of interest policy, as they provide guidance about how to identity and disclose conflicts of interest.
 You can use the Example conflict of interest policy to help your charity develop a policy.